-2.7.1 Task 1 - Situational Awareness and Reporting
+Task 1 - Situational Awareness and Reporting

-The AMS must begin transmitting the heartbeat message when it starts both the Semi-Finals run.
+The AMS must begin transmitting the heartbeat message when it starts a run.
 Additionally, teams are highly encouraged to transmit the reporting component for the other Autonomy Challenge tasks (see Appendix C: Communications Protocol).